johanneskiesel/Text-Pre-Processing/readme.md

 3. **Social Media Data Mining:** The Method's techniques help in cleaning and structuring social media posts, enabling sentiment analysis, topic modeling, and trend detection in large-scale digital communication datasets.

-#### Duration
-30 mins
+## Input Data
+This method operates on any text corpus of textual data.
+Please make sure to load a spacy model that fits your language.

+## Output Data
+Preprocessed textual data

+## Hardware Requirements
+The method runs on a cheap virtual machine provided by cloud computing company (2 x86 CPU core, 4 GB RAM, 40GB HDD).

-## Environment Setup Guide
+## Environment Setup

 1. Install the required dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-## Social Science Use Case

-Text pre-processing is a foundational step in social science research involving textual data.
-For example, researchers analyzing survey responses, interview transcripts, or social media posts can use these functions to:

-- Clean and standardize text data for qualitative analysis.
-- Tokenize and lemmatize responses to identify common themes or topics.
-- Remove stopwords to focus on meaningful content.
-- Split large documents into sentences for sentiment or discourse analysis.

-By streamlining text preparation, these tools enable social scientists to extract insights from unstructured data more efficiently and accurately.

-## Input/Output Specification
-### Input Dataset/Corpus (if applicable):
-This method operates on any text corpus, make sure to load a spacy model that fits your language.

-## Repo Structure
-The repository contains one python script with text pre-processing functions.
-Furthermore, it contains one notebook file which displays test usages of th available functions.

 ## How to use